The Blue Side

 "The Blue Side" is a song written by David Lasley and Allee Willis, and recorded by American country music artist Crystal Gayle.
 It was released in May 1980 as the third single from the album Miss the Mississippi.
 The song reached number 8 on the Billboard Hot Country Singles & Tracks.

 Critical reception

-Prior to the song's official release, Billboard noted that the new single was more "slower and bluesier then her previous efforts" made for United Artists Records, piano parts resembled "Don't It Make My Brown Eyes Blue".
+Prior to the song's official release, Billboard noted that the new single was "slower and bluesier then her previous efforts" made for United Artists Records, piano parts resembled "Don't It Make My Brown Eyes Blue".